PET EXPORTS UK LTD

 International pet travel requires the use of an IATA (International Air Transport Association) approved air kennel that allow the animal to stand up without touching the top of the box, lie down and turn around.
 It is a requirement that cats and dogs are shipped as manifest cargo and not as excess baggage.

-Animals must be cleared at a Customs Airport as follows: Johannesburg or Cape Town.
+Animals must enter the country through either Johannesburg or Cape Town Airports.
 They can then be onforwarded to Durban, Port Elizabeth or East London if needed.
+They will need to be customs cleared at final destination.

 If the links above no longer work, please use this link NDA/DAFF South Africa.
 Once you are on this page, Select "Services" then "Imports" on the left hand side.
 It then becomes fairly self explanatory.